outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - make interface query output diagram

+  - identify counterarguments: remove assumptions/parameters until it contradicts a required parameter of the statement to contradict

+  - identify fake news: find attention-generating objects (hypocrisy, stupidity, obvious facts, obvious reductions/jokes, oversimplifications, falsehoods, unprovable statements, controversial statements, mixed types (statements of opinion as fact)

+  - identify fallacious arguments: arguments with at least one parameter in common with structures, facts or logical fact-connection methods or priorities of a good argument

   - give example of mapping an insight to math interface, and structures that can hold/generate the insight, as well as content that can describe the insight

     - example insight: